w3c/wai-tutorials/source/images/tips.html.erb.md

 -   **How long can the `alt` text be?
 Is it up to 90 words?**

-    The `alt` text should be the most concise description possible of the image's purpose.
-If anything more than a short phrase or sentence is needed, it would be better to use one of the long description methods discussed in [complex images](complex.html).
-People using high screen magnification may be able to see only two or three words in their magnified view of the `alt`, and tooltip and screen readers are likely to truncate or break a long `alt` value.
+    The `alt` text should be the most concise description possible of the image’s purpose.
+If anything more than a short phrase or sentence is needed, it would be better to use one of the long description methods discussed in [complex images](complex.html). *People using high screen magnification may be able to see only two or three words in their magnified view of the `alt`, and tooltip and screen readers are likely to truncate or break a long `alt` value.*

 ## Other W3C Resources